 To start investing with Betterment, you only need $1 to make your first investment.
 Although, you can create an account for free without an initial commitment.

 If you want access to their financial advisor team, you will need a minimum account balance of $100,000.
-Even if you open an account with an initial balance of $100,000 the advisory service is optional if you just want the basic plan to automate your investments.
+Even if you open an account with an initial balance of $100,000, the advisory service is optional if you just want the basic plan to automate your investments to only pay 0.25% instead of 0.40% in annual management fees.

 The onboarding process only takes a few minutes.
 You will first be asked your name and annual income.
 The next screen will take you to three different investment goals: Safety Net, Retirement, or General Investing.
 Unlike other brokerages, there isn’t a quiz determining your risk tolerance based on several hypothetical market conditions.

 At this point, you will create an account and submit all the necessary tax information.
 You can also create a joint account at this time as well.
-This can be beneficial if you plan to use Betterment’s tax-harvesting tools that are complimentary with every investment plan.
+This can be beneficial if you plan to use Betterment’s tax-harvesting tools that come standard with both investment plans.

 After creating an account, you will be able to adjust your asset allocation between stocks and bonds using a sliding scale from 0% to 100% stocks if you do not agree with Betterment’s recommendation based on your age.
 Betterment’s suggestion stock allocation will always be at least 55% and never exceed 90%.